 * The semolina adds a crunchy texture, while the spelt flour adds extra crispiness, nutty flavor and a nice golden color to the dough.

 *The dough keeps well in the fridge for up to 5 days, and is even easier to roll after a day in the fridge.
 So it makes sense to prepare a larger batch.
 Just remember to bring the dough to room temperature before rolling.

 * While many prefer to stretch the dough, using a rolling pin is quicker and easier, especially if you like thin crust, and if the dough was refrigerated.
 So here too, take your pick.

-* One thing I recommend not to change is using semolina when rolling the dough and on the baking pan, rather than flour.
-The semolina makes the rolling easier and adds even more crunchiness to the dough.
+* One thing I recommend not to skip is using semolina when rolling the dough and on the baking pan, rather than flour.
+The semolina makes the rolling easier and adds even more crispiness to the dough.

-* As tasty as the sauce is, try not to spread too much of it on the dough, so that your pizza will not end up soggy.
+* As tasty as the sauce is, try not to spread too much of it over the dough, so that your pizza will not end up soggy.
 The same goes for the toppings.

 * One last thing: make sure that the oven is really hot before you place the pizza in it.
 This is a crucial step if you want a crispy crust.

 1 package (1/4 oz, 7 grams) dry yeast